hth313/OS4/doc/secondary.rst

 .. index:: functions; secondary FAT, secondary FAT

 The secondary function address table (FAT) consists of two parts.
-The header structure is a
-linked list of secondary FAT headers that are located in the primary bank.
+The secondary FAT header is a linked list of structures in the primary bank.
 This structure is rather small, typically 6--7 words.
 The actual FAT table is pointed to by the header structure and is similar to the ordinary FAT.
-This table requires more space as it requires two words for each function entry.
-It can be located in a secondary bank, however, all functions in it must be (or at least start) in the same bank.
+This table requires more space as it uses two words for each function entry.
+It can be located in a secondary bank, but all functions in it must be (or at least start) in the same bank.

 Each secondary FAT header table has an ordinary prefix XROM function associated with it.
-This function is used when one of the secondary functions are used in an RPN program.
-Thus, each secondary FAT table can hold up to 256 secondary functions.
+This function is used to represent secondary functions in RPN programs.
+As a result each secondary FAT table can hold up to 256 secondary functions.

 Execution by name